 What is the spread?

-The two prices that make up a forex quote are the “bid price” (here this is the price you buy euros at) and the “offer price” (the price you sell euros at).
+The two prices that make up a forex quote are the “bid price” (in this case, the price you buy euros at) and the “ask price” (the price you sell euros at).

 - The bid price is always the higher price, in this instance 1.18196.

-- The offer price is always the lower price, here 1.18185.
-This is also sometimes referred to as the “ask” price.
+- The ask price is always the lower price, here 1.18185.
+This is also sometimes referred to as the “offer” price.

-The difference between the Bid and Offer prices is known as the “spread”.
-This is where forex brokers/dealers make their money.
+The difference between the Bid and Ask prices is known as the “spread”.
+This is how forex brokers/dealers make their money.
 On this quote, the spread is 0.00011 or 1.1 pips.
-But what does that mean?
+But what does this mean?

 What is a pip?